 International students find the city of San Francisco a cosmopolitan and welcoming place to live and study.
 International students are an essential and valuable part of the USF community.
-Of the 10,700 students at USF, approximately 1,750 are international students.
+Of the 10,700 students at USF, approximately 1,500 are international students from 91 countries.

 First, please review the main How to Apply page and the sections on your individual program’s How to Apply page.

 In addition, international applicants are required to upload additional items to the online application.
 No documents should be mailed or emailed to USF at time of application:

 English Language Exam

 Visit Test Scores for English Language exam minimums, exam exceptions, and countries exempted from English Language exams.
 The TOEFL-at-home and Duolingo online exams are now accepted.